DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

     config.RegisterOpenAIAssistants(azureOpenAIClient, EnvSettings.DeploymentName);
 });
 ```

 > [!Important]
-> We use version **9.0.0-preview.9.24556.5** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
+> In v24.2.6+, we use version **9.3.0-preview.1.25161.3** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
 We do not guarantee compatibility or correct operation with higher versions.

 Files to Review:
 - [Program.cs](./CS/ReportingApp/Program.cs)